popoloni/astropy/documentation/mobile-app/README.md

 ## 🎯 **Overview**

-The mobile app features provide iOS Pythonista-compatible wrapper scripts that allow you to run astronomical observation planning directly on your mobile device.
-These scripts offer simplified access to the main system functionality through easy-to-use interfaces.
+This documentation covers two distinct mobile implementations:

+1. **iOS Pythonista Compatibility** (Fully Functional)
+2. **Experimental Native Mobile App** (In Development)

-### **✅ What Works**
+### **✅ iOS Pythonista Compatibility (Fully Functional)**
-- All 10 wrapper scripts tested and functional on desktop systems
+- All 10 wrapper scripts tested and working on desktop AND iOS Pythonista
+- Designed specifically to simplify running astropy.py without typing parameters in iOS
 - Complete observation planning and scheduling
 - Mosaic analysis and trajectory plotting
 - Report generation and data export
 - Multiple scheduling strategies

-### **🧪 Experimental Status**
+### **🧪 Experimental Native Mobile App (In Development)**
+- Separate mobile app implementation (not Pythonista-based)
-- iOS Pythonista compatibility not fully verified
+- Not fully tested yet
-- May require additional library installations
-- Performance may vary on mobile devices
+- Independent of the wrapper scripts
-- Some plotting features may have limitations
+- May have different features and limitations

 ---